ritesh1191/TechDiscuss/README.md

 ## Features
 - Post and share technical content.
 - Comment on posts to engage in discussions.
+- Search a post for faster accesss.
 - Secure user authentication and data protection using JWT and Bcrypt.
-- Responsive design for optimal user experience on any device.
+- Responsive Modern and Aesthetic design for optimal user experience on any device.

 ## Technologies Used